rhinobase/raftyui/apps/docs/app/docs/components/popover/page.md

 ### PopoverClose

-This component is built on top of [Radix Popover](https://www.radix-ui.com/primitives/docs/components/popover#close)
+This component is built on top of [Radix Popover Close](https://www.radix-ui.com/primitives/docs/components/popover#close)